drduh/macOS-Security-and-Privacy-Guide/README.md

 Many browser exploits are based on social engineering as a means of gaining persistence.
 Always be mindful when visiting untrusted sites and especially careful when downloading new software.

-Another important consideration about browser security is extensions.
-This is an issue affecting Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
-The use of browser extensions should be limited to only critically necessary ones published by trustworthy developers.
+Browser extensions pose a significant security risk: a malicious or poorly-made extension can compromise everything in the browser, including credentials.
+This affects Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
+The use of browser extensions should be limited to critically necessary ones, published by trustworthy developers only.

-[Mozilla Firefox](https://www.mozilla.org/firefox/new), [Google Chrome](https://www.google.com/chrome), [Safari](https://www.apple.com/safari), and [Tor Browser](https://www.torproject.org/download) are all recommended browsers for their own unique and individual purposes.
+[Mozilla Firefox](https://www.firefox.com/), [Google Chrome](https://www.google.com/chrome), [Safari](https://www.apple.com/safari), and [Tor Browser](https://www.torproject.org/download) are popular browsers, each with unique features and individual purposes.

 ## Firefox

-[Mozilla Firefox](https://www.mozilla.org/firefox/new) is a popular open source browser.
 Firefox replaced major parts of its infrastructure and codebase under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
 Part of the Quantum project is to replace C++ code with [Rust](https://rust-lang.org/).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

 Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/security/bug-bounty), although it is not as lucrative.
 Firefox follows a four-week release cycle.